-But if you want to execute the Job anyway, with the tests that could be resolved, you can use --ignore-missing-references on.
+But if you want to execute the Job anyway, with the tests that could be resolved, you can use --ignore-missing-references, a boolean command-line option.
 The same message will appear in the UI, but the Job will be executed:

-''' $ avocado run passtest.py badtest.py --ignore-missing-references on Unable to resolve reference(s) 'badtest.py' with plugins(s) 'file', 'robot', 'external ---,', try running 'avocado list -V badtest.py' to see the details.
+''' $ avocado run passtest.py badtest.py --ignore-missing-references Unable to resolve reference(s) 'badtest.py' with plugins(s) 'file', 'robot', 'external

+', try running 'avocado list -V badtest.py' to see the details.